 On your way to Tatacoa Desert, you will most likely pass through Villavieja town.
-But instead of rushing towards the desert, you could spend a couple of hours here to check out the paleontology museum, where you will find over 600 fossils found in Tatacoa.
+But instead of rushing towards the desert, you could spend a couple of hours here checking out the paleontology museum, where you will find over 600 fossils found in Tatacoa.
 These fossils are from the Miocene period and, some are even unique in the world.
 Plus, you will discover great spots to relax in Villavieja and enjoy some delicious morning coffee.
 So, when you find yourself in Villavieja, make sure to give this small town a chance because it has its gems to offer!

 The Grey desert

-As we mentioned previously, the grey desert and the red desert make most of the charm of the Tatacoa area.
+As we mentioned previously, the grey desert and the red desert make up most of the charm of the Tatacoa area.
 Also known as the Los Hoyos desert, this desert is one of the most attractive areas in Tatacoa.
 The grey desert is rocky and looks very similar to the surface of the moon, which will fascinate you from the beginning.
 The rocky formations will spark your interest as soon as you see them, and the contrast between the grey desert and the red desert is impressive to the eye.
 Get ready to snap plenty of pictures and enjoy at least one sunset in this surreal area of the grey desert!